Transformation

 • 41: Creating a framework for action between vision and current reality

-• 43: Highlighting key areas
+• 43: Pinpointing key areas

 • 44: Deriving critical skills and requirements